Abdul-Samad-Furkhanullah-Mohammed/Final-Project/README.md

 - `backend/`: Contains the Node.js/Express API for the server.
 - `frontend/`: Contains the React client for the frontend.
-- `database/`: Configuration for MongoDB.
+- `database`: Configuration for MongoDB.

 ---